Interview manager

 Owner of Darwin's Ltd.

-Hiring the right manager for your restaurant can feel like a daunting task, but if you prepare adequately and look for a great cultural fit over someone with loads of experience, you’ll find the right employee and make sure goals are met, your restaurant is run smoothly, and staff are happy to come to work.
+Seeking out a skilled manager for your restaurant can feel like a daunting task.
+However, if you prepare properly and look for a great cultural fit over someone with loads of experience, you’ll find the perfect employee for the job.

 Related Resources